 Among other features, the compact barometric pressure gradients, and ample wind feathers on this sea surface weather map, centered over New England during the ill-fated voyage, should strike fear into the heart of any prudent mariner

 I wish I could say that these folks are the exception.
 Sadly, however, they are not.
 Each winter, and during often clearly predicted equinoctial gales, mariners who exercise very poor judgment are snatched from vessels (nearly all of which are conspicuously floating on their lines) along the US East Coast.
 Last January a catamaran was abandoned in much the same manner, off North Carolina, it was a new boat (on a veritable shake down) with a professional skipper.
 Lucky for these folks, the region has what is likely the most complete rescue safety net in the world, which includes Coast Guard, Navy and Air National Guard assets among others.
 The rescue personnel, many of whom I’ve spoken with during annual Naval Academy Safety at Sea symposiums, love what they do and never ridicule those they rescue.
 That’s a credit to their professionalism, however, they are being placed in harm’s way for little or no good reason, and there has been loss of life among these dedicated pros while performing these rescue feats.
-And then there’s the issue of the cost to the taxpayer, helicopters are extremely expensive to operate.
+And then there’s the issue of the cost to the taxpayer, helicopters and their crews are extremely expensive to operate.

 I have a theory as to why the incidence of such rescues seems to have increased.
 Prior to GPS seafarers who didn’t know how to navigate celestially remained close to shore.
 This was a training ground of sorts.
 These folks gained experience, and if they opted to go off shore, they invested the time and effort to learn how to use a sextant and sight reduction tables.
 For better or worse, this is no longer the case, anyone who can push a button can venture off shore.
-To be clear, I’m not faulting those who don’t know how to use a sextant, clearly it’s a dying art (I haven’t taken my sextant out of its box, other than to occasionally gaze at it lovingly), GPS is a wonderful thing and has probably saved countless lives and prevented innumerable accidents.
+To be clear, I’m not faulting those who don’t know how to use a sextant, clearly it’s a dying art (I haven’t taken my sextant out of its box, other than to occasionally gaze at it lovingly, in years), GPS is a wonderful thing and has probably saved countless lives and prevented innumerable accidents.
 Still, I believe there is a connection between its proliferation and those being rescued.

 Before setting off on any voyage, know the limitations of your vessel and her crew, and make sound decisions regarding the season and weather